There are two primary approaches to painting in oil. The first is the direct approach, the second is the indirect approach.

 Many artists that paint alla prima also use the impasto technique.
 Where paint is layered thickly to create texture.

 The challenge of this method is determining the value relationships between subjects and mixing colours to match these.
 Also if you are painting alla prima, values can muddy together and you will have trouble creating sharp, defined lines.
-For this reason you should work with thin paint first and apply thicker paint in later stages with light colours applied last.
+For this reason you should work with thin paint first.
+Then apply thicker paint in later stages with light colours applied last.

-Alla prima sounds like it may be easy in comparison to the indirect approach, but it takes practice and finesse to do it well.
+Alla prima sounds like it may be easy in comparison to the indirect approach.
+However, it takes practice and finesse to do it well.

-The aim of direct painting, is to place a spot of paint, in the exact colour, correct shape and placement as it is perceived from the subject.
+Place a spot of paint, in the exact colour, correct shape and placement as it is perceived from the subject.
+This is the aim of the direct painting method.

 Look at the work of John Singer Sargent for some alla prima inspiration.

-Up-close the colours seem to swirl and muddle into one, with next to no hard edges defined, but when you take a step back, the subject becomes clear and the colours seem to merge in harmony.
+Up-close the colours seem to swirl and muddle into one.
+With next to no hard edges defined, when you take a step back, the subject becomes clear and the colours seem to merge in harmony.
 Painting in this way, using thick paint, alla prima with impasto brush strokes is like creating an optical illusion.

 A common way to start a painting alla prima, is, after having drawn out the structure of the piece in charcoal, to paint earth colours thinned with paint thinner, then fill it out with dabs of colour as you see fit.